 The hits just keep coming, in the form of more uninvited six-legged visitors whose real home is across the seas.

 The brown marmorated stink bug is ¾-inch long, with a wide back side that tapers to a point, and a rectangular head with long antennae.
-Native to China and east Asia, the insect has been migrating west since being first discovered in Pennsylvania in 2001.
+Native to China and east Asia, the insect has been traveling west since being first discovered in Pennsylvania in 2001.

 Farmers abhor them for more than their odor.
 The stink bug feast on tree fruits, vegetables, sweet corn and soybeans.
 Mid-Atlantic apple growers sustained an estimated $37 million in crop losses in 2010 to marmorated stink bugs.